Pylons/pylonsrtd/community/testing.rst

   case class: such code is always capable of refactoring to use helper methods which return the appropriately-configured test objects on a per-test basis.

-* If the method / function under test is called more than once, clone (and rename appropriately) the test case method, removing any redundant setup / assertions, until each test case calls it exactly once.
+* If the method/function under test is called more than once, clone (and rename appropriately) the test case method, removing any redundant setup/assertions, until each test case calls it exactly once.

 Rewriting tests to conform to this pattern has a number of benefits:

-* Each individual test case specifies exactly one code path through the method / function being tested, which means that achieving "100% coverage" means you really did test it all.
+* Each individual test case specifies exactly one code path through the method/function being tested, which means that achieving "100% coverage" means you really did test it all.

-* The set of test cases for the method / function being tested define the contract very clearly: any ambiguity can be solved by adding one or more additional tests.
+* The set of test cases for the method/function being tested define the contract very clearly: any ambiguity can be solved by adding one or more additional tests.